OpenWebAdvocacy/website/src/pages/walled-gardens.md

 The door to innovation needs to be left open without Apple acting as the gatekeeper except to provide very **narrow scope, heavily justified** security, privacy or digital safety protections.

-Our current recommendation is that Apple be forced to provide hardware access to NFC to other third party browsers for the purposes of implementing the NFC specification (which currently only covers [NDEF](https://w3c.github.io/web-nfc/#ndef-compatible-tag-types) which is already provided to iOS native apps) and should be forced to expand that access as the Web NFC specification expands to cover other parts of NFC.
+Our current recommendation is that Apple be forced to provide hardware access to NFC to other third-party browsers for the purposes of implementing the NFC specification (which currently only covers [NDEF](https://w3c.github.io/web-nfc/#ndef-compatible-tag-types) which is already provided to iOS native apps) and should be forced to expand that access as the Web NFC specification expands to cover other parts of NFC.
 In the case where Apple believes a security risk is too great to users, Apple should prove the harm to users is greater than the loss of utility.